AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-data-query-methods.md

 ### Parameters

 ``string startIndex``
-The index defining the beginning of the window
+The index defining the beginning of the window.

 ``string endIndex``
-The index defining the end of the window
+The index defining the end of the window.

 ``int count``
 The number of events to return.
 Read characteristics of the stream determine how the events are constructed.